 Laboratory studies have also compared the degree of lung function change seen in healthy individuals versus asthmatics and those with chronic obstructive pulmonary disease (COPD).
-In several laboratory studies of individuals with COPD, the percent decreases in lung function from short-term ozone exposures ≤0.30ppm among patients with COPD generally did not differ from the lung function decrements experienced by healthy patients (Linn et al. 1982; Solic et al. 1982; Linn et al. 1983; Kehrl et al. 1985).
+In several laboratory studies of individuals with COPD, the percent decreases in lung function from short-term ozone exposures $\leq 0.30$ ppm among patients with COPD generally did not differ from the lung function decrements experienced by healthy patients (Linn et al. 1982; Solic et al. 1982; Linn et al. 1983; Kehrl et al. 1985).
 That finding, however, may not accurately reflect the true impact of exposure on these respiration-compromised individuals.
 Since the respiration-compromised group may have lower lung function to begin with, the same total percent change in lung function may represent a substantially greater relative adverse effect overall.
-Other studies have found that subjects with asthma are more sensitive to the short-term effects of ozone in terms of lung function and inflammatory response, as evidenced by measuring changes in lung function, increased hospitalizations, and emergency room visits for respiratory conditions (U.S. EPA 2013b).
+Other studies have found that subjects with asthma are more sensitive to the short-term effects of ozone in terms of lung function, increased hospitalizations, and emergency room visits for respiratory conditions (U.S. EPA 2013b).
 This evidence supports the hypothesis that asthmatics are a particularly sensitive population to the health effects of ozone.

 In laboratory studies of animals, cellular and biochemical changes associated with respiratory tract inflammation have also been consistently found in the airway lining after low- level exposure to ozone.
-These changes include an increase in specific cell types and in the concentration of biochemical mediators of inflammation and injury such as Interleukin-1, Interleukin-6, Interleukin-8, Tumor Necrosis Factor α (TNF- α), and fibronectin (Van Bree et al. 2002; Johnston et al. 2007; U.S. EPA 2013b).
+These changes include an increase in specific cell types and in the concentration of biochemical mediators of inflammation and injury such as Interleukin-1, Interleukin-6, Interleukin-8, Tumor Necrosis Factor $\alpha$ (TNF- $\alpha$ ), and fibronectin (Van Bree et al. 2002; Johnston et al. 2007; U.S. EPA 2013b).